ajhayden/TechnicalInterviewCourse/Unit_01_Course Intro/README.md

-# Class 1 - Course Intro
+# Unit 1 - Course Intro

 ## Why are we doing this course?
 - Although Information Systems students have the skills for the daily needs of technical sofware engineering roles, they aren’t prepared for the technical interviews required to land the job.